-The term "Base radio" refers to the radio hardware unit and its immediately associated equipment, such as antenna, GNSS, and power source.
+The term "Base radio" refers to the radio hardware unit and its immediately associated equipment, such as antenna and power source.

-The term "base" refers to a network role that provides a connection to the Back Office.
+The term "base" refers to a network role that provides RF connectivity between the Back Office and locomotives and waysides.
 At present, only a Base radio can occupy the base role.

-The term "remote" refers to a network role that does not provide a direct connection to the Back Office but that maintains its connection to a radio in the base role.
-Locomotive or Wayside radios fill the remote role.
+The term "remote" refers to a network role that does not provide a connection to the Back Office but that monitors its connection to a radio in the base role.
+A Locomotive or Wayside radio normally fills the remote role, but you can configure a Base radio to operate in the remote role.